-If you are modifying $process\bug.cgi$ in any way, do not change the code that is bounded by DO\NOT\CHANGE blocks.
+Warning If you are modifying process\bug.cgi in any way, do not change the code that is bounded by DO\NOT\CHANGE blocks.
 Doing so could compromise security, or cause your installation to stop working entirely.

-For a list of possible field names, look in data/versioncache for the list called @::log\columns.
+For a list of possible field names, look at the bugs table in the database.
 If you need help writing custom rules for your organization, ask in the newsgroup.